Ref: Daniel Chapter 6

 Daniel was in exiled from his homeland and lived in Babylon a land whose people did not acknowledge the existence of God but rather worshiped many gods made of stone, wood, silver and gold.
 Daniel was therefore living in a land laden with all sorts of sin and indulgence as the kingdom of Babylon was extremely wealthy.
 Many believers today may relate to Daniel’s situation.
 We seem to live in a world that has chosen to live by its own wisdom and although people may not worship idols made of wood and stone, there is something else they uphold: money.

 When we depend on ourselves rather than God, inevitably we will fall short and these will be the fruits of our lifestyle.
-Daniel chose to believe and trust in God and because of this, God gave him wisdom, favor, wealth and honor.
-The main difference here is that Daniel did not spend his life seeking wealth–but he was wealthy, he did not seek status–but he had honor and most importantly he had the peace of knowing God was able to handle any problem he faced- and in this instance it was being thrown into a pit filled with lions.
+Daniel chose to believe and trust in God and consequently, God gave him wisdom, favor, wealth and honor.
+The main difference here is that Daniel did not spend his life seeking wealth, but he was wealthy, he did not seek status but he had honor and most importantly he had the peace of knowing God was able to handle any problem he faced, and in this instance it was being thrown into a pit filled with lions.

 Daniel can inspire us as believers to continue to be faithful to God even when there is a heavy price to pay.
 Hands up if you would accept to spend the night with lions because of your faith.
 Well, most of us are faced with challenges that are not as difficult as Daniel’s so we should persevere and not be discouraged.
 The God who delivered Daniel can certainly help us in our affliction and bring us out of whatever ‘den’ we find ourselves in.